Welcome to Pierce College!

 Launched in September 2011, Invista Performance Solutions, a partnership of these colleges, operates as a single point of contact for regional business to access workforce development services.
 The mission is to assist companies and organizations to gain a competitive advantage in the global economy by increasing the skills of their workforce.
 Invista offers high-quality training and learning solutions to meet and exceed client expectations.

 Invista Performance Solutions is also a member of Global Corporate College and actively works with 45 colleges across the United States and internationally to serve companies and organizations with an expanded footprint.
-Invista Performance Solutions has a successful history of delivering high-quality facilitation, coaching, contract training and seminars that are personalized to the performance goals of each business served.
+Invista Performance Solutions has a successful history of delivering high-quality facilitation, coaching, contract training, and seminars that are personalized to the performance goals of each business served.
+For more information, visit the Invista website or call 253-583-8860.

 Central Washington University - Pierce County

 A partnership with Central Washington University (CWU) offers Pierce College students a seamless transfer to a baccalaureate degree with CWU-Pierce County, located on the Pierce College Fort Steilacoom campus.
 Pierce College has also partnered with CWU to develop a Dual Admission Program, which gives Pierce College students access to resources at both Pierce College and CWU during their academic career.
 This allows students to be better prepared to transfer into a baccalaureate program.
-Additionally, the CWU $150 admission application fee is waived.
-Find more information at www.cwu.edu/admissions/dual-admission-program.
+Additionally, the CWU $50 admission application fee is waived.
+Find more information visit the CWU website.

 Programs offered (face-to-face and online) include: